Hamiltonsbawn

 Hamiltonsbawn or Hamilton's Bawn is a village in County Armagh, Northern Ireland, five miles (8 km) east of Armagh.
-It lies within the Parish of Mullabrack and the Armagh, Banbridge and Craigavon District Council area.
-It had a population of 895 people (343 households) in the 2011 Census.
+It lies within the civil parish of Mullabrack and the Armagh, Banbridge and Craigavon District Council area.
+It had a population of 895 people (343 households) in the 2011 census.

-History

 Transport

-Hamiltonsbawn railway station opened on 25 August 1864 and finally closed on 1 February 1933.
+Hamiltonsbawn railway station opened on 25 August 1864 and was closed on 1 February 1933.